sjbennett123/polarlarp/content/monster_manual/homegrown/morumbrain_wizard.md

 search: You have no need for goods that these fools have

 speech: Speak with a raspy dissonant voice.
-Never speak in full sentences, speak in riddles, be very cryptic.
+Never speak in full sentences, speak in riddles, be cryptic.

 motivation: You serve the Dark Ones and execute their will.
 All are pawns in a greater game, you are the bishop on this chessboard ignore the lesser pieces and go for the victory.